krristi427/ReactionBot/README.md

 - **text**:

    A descriptive text of what the message is about, what motivates it and what should the users do...you know the stuff everyone learns in a typical writing class :wink:

-- **mapping**:

-   Here you must provide a role to emoji mapping in the form `role: :emojiAssociation: `.
-The space after the emoji is necessary to sepparate the individual mappings.
-   If you don't do that, your PC will explode :boom:

 - **footer**: